thinghoo-cn/tbuilder/README.md

-  build     build according to the config.yml check     check the git repository checkout  checkout current git repo version. gen       generate config file http      start authed http server pull      pull the code in branch save      save the docker image show      show the current info update    升级 config.yml 中的版本 version   show tbuilder version
+  build     build according to the config.yml check     check the git repository checkout  checkout current git repo version. clone     clone the repo in the repo list gen       generate config file http      start authed http server pull      pull the code in branch, and update the config.yml push      push current update to remote save      save the docker image show      show the current info update    update the version and hash from config.yml version   show tbuilder version
 ```